 A sample tutor training assignment using Google Forms (pdf) (Sacramento Public Library and Placentia Library District)

 A vocabulary training segment (pdf) (Monrovia Public Library)

-A tutor training videos overview (word) (Sacramento Public Library)
+A tutor training overview of the reading videos (word) (Sacramento Public Library)

 Resources recommended by staff in California Library Literacy Services programs (2018)